5mehulhelp5/magento2-module-newsletter-confirmation-suppress/README.md

 ```

 ## Usage

-Change a subscribed customer’s email (Customer Account → Account Information, or Admin → Customers → Edit).
-No newsletter confirmation email is triggered for this change; new subscriptions continue to follow Magento’s default confirmation behavior.
+Update a subscribed customer's email address from the storefront (**My Account → Account Information**) or from **Admin → Customers → All Customers**.
+No newsletter confirmation email is sent for the change.
+New subscriptions continue to follow Magento's default confirmation behavior.

 ## Uninstall
 ```bash